Notebook / Infrastructure / 004

 unified UI Grafana — logs ↔ traces ↔ metrics correlated

-Elastic Stack (ELK) Common alternative
+Elastic Stack Alternative

 licence SSPL since v7.11 — not OSI open source